saicastic/techstore/readme.md

 - ( configs, controllers, middlewares, models, routes)
 - **configs** : this folder includes configurations for cloudinary, database (mongoDB) and multer.
 - **controllers** : this folder includes files which have functions to handle requests from client.
+- **middlewares** : this folder include files which have functions which are meant to be run before any other contoller function.

 ### STEP 4 - making restful apis :